Allied Kommandatura: Operation

 At first all Kommandatura meetings were strictly at the highest level, meaning the sector commandants.
 Out of necessity other meetings grew up, including meetings of deputies and committees, etc. The deputies were able to decide a vast majority of issues and questions at their own meetings, and passed on to their commanders only the most vital of items or when a decision could not be reached.
-Also, on occasion things were kicked up to the Allied Control Council when a consensus could not be reached on something of crucial importance by the Kommandatura, and perhaps kicked back down when the zonal commanders didn't want to be bothered by it.
+Also, on occasion things were kicked up to the Allied Control Council when a consensus could not be reached on something of crucial importance by the Kommandatura, and perhaps kicked back down when the zonal commanders did not want to be bothered by it.

 In the beginning meetings were informal, and rules of procedure grew as they went along.
 The chairmanship changed every two weeks, but later it was monthly.
 The Soviets won a coin toss at the suggestion of General Parks, and they filled the first chair.
 The Americans and British followed in rotation, along with the French after about three months.
 Even the position of the flags on the poles out in front of the Kommandatura headquarters rotated along with the chairmanship.
 Inside the Kommandatura the four commandants met in the main conference room, and sat at a large rectangular table with the chairman at the head.
 If the Union Jack was flying outside the building, the British commandant was at the head of the table, with the French commander to his right, and across the table the Russian representative, and next to him the American.
 Adjacent to each commandant was his deputy and political adviser.
 Groups of experts on diverse topics rounded out much of the remainder of the personnel in the room, along with translators and clerical staff.

-The myriad committees met in many of the other rooms in the Kommandatura building, and handled routine work, issued orders to the city government, and worked through items not yet agreed upon.
+Numerous committees met in many of the other rooms in the Kommandatura building, and handled routine work, issued orders to the city government, and worked through items not yet agreed upon.
 All such work was sent to the deputies at their respective meetings twice a month in the main conference room.
 Many such items were scrutinized for presentation at the commandants' meetings.
 There was so much work to get through, they had to develop a streamlined procedure to reduce everything to the bare essentials, else they "would have been swamped by bitter international wranglings," Howley states.

 Language translation itself was cumbersome, but obviously necessary.
 Each commandant had translators selected for him by the respective Chiefs of Staff to handle the various parts of the discussion.
 These stood behind each respective commandant.
 When the American spoke, it was translated into French by the Frenchman's translator, and into Russian from the French by the Soviet commandant's translator.
-The Russian translator didn't understand English, but spoke excellent Russian and French.
+The Russian translator did not understand English, but spoke excellent Russian and French.
 Each commandant would speak in staccato fashion to make easier work for the translators.
-Notes flowed constantly from the myriad advisers in the room to the commandants.
+Notes flowed constantly from many advisers in the room to the commandants.
 Howley intimated he likely would have never lasted without those notes.